Anurag32002/Aule-controls/README.md

     % Display the updated targets
     fprintf('Time = %.1f seconds: x_target = %.2f, y_target = %.2f, theta_target = %.2f\n', ...
             timeVector(i), x_target, y_target, theta_target);
+## Simulation Workflow

+### Run the MATLAB Script:
+- Execute the script to dynamically update the target matrices and run the Simulink model in chunks.

+### Observe Results:
+- Use the **Scope** to monitor orientation (\(\theta\)) and energy consumption.
+- Use the **XY Graph** to observe the trajectory of the chaser.

+### Pause Between Runs:
+- The script pauses for a specified duration (`pauseTime`) after each simulation step to allow time for analysis.

+---

+## Expected Outputs

+### XY Graph:
+- Displays the trajectory of the chaser spacecraft moving toward the updated targets.

+### Theta Scope:
+- Shows the orientation (\(\theta\)) of the chaser converging to the target orientation.

+### Energy Scope:
+- Displays cumulative energy consumption over time.

+---

+## Customization

+### Change Target Update Frequency:
+- Modify `stepTime` to adjust how frequently targets are updated.

+### Adjust Pause Duration:
+- Change `pauseTime` to give yourself more or less time to inspect the results between simulation steps.

+### Set Specific Targets:
+- Replace the random target generation with specific values if needed.

     % Pause to observe results
     pause(pauseTime);